Trump Urged To Ease ‘Unconscionable’ Policy On Detaining Pregnant Migrants

-NBC News reports that over a dozen Democratic senators are urging President Donald Trump and his administration to call on the Immigration and Customs Enforcement (ICE) and Customs and Border Protection (CBP) to ease policy on detaining pregnant migrants.
+NBC News reports that over a dozen Democratic senators are urging President Donald Trump and his administration to call on Immigration and Customs Enforcement (ICE) and Customs and Border Protection (CBP) to ease policy on detaining pregnant migrants.

-Specifically, the senators are urging the restore the presumptive release “for all pregnant women” in immigrant detention, which is an Obama-era directive that Trump reversed.
-In addition, they asked the CBP to enact measures that ensure “timely and appropriate treatment” for detained pregnant women.
+Specifically, the senators are urging the presumptive release “for all pregnant women” in immigrant detention, which is an Obama-era directive that Trump reversed.
+In addition, they asked CBP to enact measures that ensure “timely and appropriate treatment” for detained pregnant women.

-The requests were made in a letter sent to the ICE and CBP on Monday morning.
+The requests were made in a letter sent to ICE and CBP on Monday morning.

 “In the absence of compelling evidence that the detention of a pregnant woman is necessary because she is a threat to herself or others, or is a threat to public safety or national security, the civil detention of an expectant mother for potential immigration offenses is never justified.”